munas-git/BankCampaign-Propensity/README.md

 - Outliers in call duration, campaign contacts, and previous contacts were carefully excluded to prevent skewed modeling.
 - Categorical variables were encoded with attention to ordinal relationships (e.g., education, month).
 - Data balancing techniques (SMOTE, undersampling) were considered to address class imbalance.
-- Initial model was trained with a `train/test/calib` set to understand performance as well as impact of calibration on score alignment.
+- Initial model was trained with a `train/test/calib` set to understand performance as well as the impact of calibration on score alignment.
-- Final model was trained on the previously mentioned `train + test` set, then calibrated using original calibrated set and sigmoid method to better reflected true conversion likelihoods.
+- Final model was trained on the previously mentioned `train + test` set, then calibrated using the original `calib` set and sigmoid method to better reflect true conversion likelihoods.

 ## Recommendations